afuer/webapp-installation-wizard/README.md

 There are some steps that are not mandatory but are recommended since they handle errors that may occur when an application container tries to start services that depends on properties that should be set by the WebApp Installation Wizard, e.g. a servlet uses data source that is defined during installation and hence is not configured during the first start.
-The following optional steps prevents the not configured services from start:
+The following optional steps prevent the not configured services from start:

  * Remove the servlets, context-params, listeners and filters that should not be started during first run from your